 Peach Pie – Learn how to make a peach pie from start to finish!
 From the beautiful lattice pie crust to the peach pie filling with cinnamon, nutmeg, and vanilla, this is one perfect peach pie!

 I don’t bake pies, I bake cookies.
 Ok, I’ve baked a few pies in my lifetime, but I am really not skilled in the pie area.
 Baking a perfect pie crust is on my bucket list, so I invited my friend, Annalise, over.
-She is the pie expert.
-She agreed to show me how to make a perfect pie crust and bake up a beautiful pie.
+She is the pie professional.
+She knows pies, and she agreed to show me how to make a perfect pie crust and bake up a beautiful pie.
 Lucky me!

-I chose to make a peach pie because of our never ending supply of peaches.
+I chose to make a peach pie because of our never-ending supply of peaches.
 It just felt like the right thing to do.
-So we spent the day baking peach pie.
+So we spent the day baking a peach pie.
 We had a few timeouts to take care of our babies, but luckily our boys were on their best behavior so we could play in the kitchen and perfect my peach pie.
 Caleb and John were the perfect pie assistants:)

 I was very pleased when I pulled my peach pie out of the oven.
 Look at that gorgeous lattice top!
 Amazing!
-I didn’t want to cut into it because it was so pretty…but when Josh came home, I knew my masterpiece wouldn’t stand a chance.
-He wanted a piece of pie for dessert!
+I didn’t want to cut into my peach pie because it was so pretty…but when Josh came home, I knew my masterpiece wouldn’t stand a chance.
+He wanted a piece of peach pie for dessert!
 And I’m not going to lie, I was also anxious to have a taste of the finished peach pie filling.

 You can’t beat a slice of homemade peach pie.
 Go all out and add a scoop of vanilla ice cream-dessert perfection!

 Yield: Serves 8-10

 Total Time: 2 hours 15 minutes